Ancient Drawing

 In the following of Fra Bartolommeo, Andrea draws the main lines in black and inserts the sanguine to bring a fleshy effect on cheeks, lips and ears.
 The drawing is then providing a realistic impression that foresees the actual look of the painting.

 One of the three drawings of St. Joseph is preserved at the Ashmolean Museum in Oxford.
-Another one, 37 x 23 cm with a leg study in the sanguine on the back side, was sold for £ 6.5M including premium by Christie's on July 5, 2005, lot 14.
+Another one, 37 x 23 cm with a leg study in the sanguine on the back side, was sold for £ 6.5M by Christie's on July 5, 2005, lot 14.

-2018 SOLD for £ 11.5M including premium
+2018 SOLD for £ 11.5M by Christie's

 A pupil of Cornelis, Lucas Hugensz is skilled for graphic arts.
 From his adolescence, he shows a great maturity.
 Beginning in 1508, his engraved work is important, with an abundance and sharpness of details and a beauty of contrasts that have enthralled Dürer.
 The colors of his paintings are the brightest of his time.
 He is known as Lucas van Leyden.